alp1n3-dev/cast/README.md

 - [ ] Create issue templates in GitHub and check labels
 - [ ] Ensure GitHub workflows are configured correctly and packaging is essentially automated
 - [ ] Run a SAST in the pipeline.
 Something like Semgrep.
-Get it plugged into github issues
+Get it plugged into github issues.
+Also ensure CodeQL is fully configured.
-- [ ] Submit application to be an OWASP project (might require a license change?)
+- [ ] Submit application to be an OWASP project (might require a license change?) (evaluate)
 - [ ] Announcement posts.
 Reached the point of having enough features to be useful

 ### continuing (>= v1.0)